-Earlier this year, Florida prison inmates took part in a statewide labor strike to protest forced labor that they view as a modern form of slavery.
+In early 2018, Florida prison inmates took part in a statewide labor strike to protest forced labor that they view as a modern form of slavery.
 The strike was just the latest action in a growing movement to organize inmates and for some, to abolish the prison system altogether.
-In order to maintain the pressure, incarcerated workers have also announced another wave of strike actions set to begin later this summer on August 21.
+In order to maintain the pressure, incarcerated workers announced another wave of strike actions that took place on August 21, 2018.

 At its height in the early 1970s, the North Carolina Prisoners' Labor Union collected union cards from more than 5,000 prisoners, roughly half of the state's total inmate population.